rxdock/rxdock/docs/getting-started-guide/overview.rst

 against proteins and nucleic acids.
 It is designed for high-throughput virtual screening (HTVS) campaigns and binding mode prediction studies.

-The |Dock| program was developed from 1998 to 2006 (formerly known as RiboDock [RiboDock2004]_) by the software team at RiboTargets (subsequently Vernalis (R&D) Ltd.).
+The rDock program was developed from 1998 to 2006 (formerly known as RiboDock [RiboDock2004]_) by the software team at RiboTargets (subsequently Vernalis (R&D) Ltd.).
 In 2006, the software was licensed to the University of York for maintenance and distribution under the name rDock.
 In 2012, Vernalis